Washington Commanders

 STADIUM REVIEW

 While a mere 12 miles from the White House, the trek to the stadium is a good hour’s drive on game day.
-Parking is among the priciest in the league and is a Ben-Hur chariot race after the game, one of the most disorganized messes I’ve ever seen.
+The pricy parking is a Ben-Hur chariot race after the game, one of the most disorganized messes I’ve ever seen.
+And there aren’t many other options of getting there given the closest Metro Station is over a mile away.